Ivan Hirst

-Major Ivan Hirst (1 March 1916 – 10 March 2000) was a British Army officer and engineer who was instrumental in reviving Volkswagen from a single factory in Wolfsburg, Germany, into a major postwar automotive manufacturer.
+Major Ivan Hirst (1 March 1916 – 10 March 2000) was a British Army officer and engineer.
+He was instrumental in reviving Volkswagen from a single factory in Wolfsburg, Germany, into a major postwar automotive manufacturer.

 Education

 Hirst was born in Saddleworth, West Riding of Yorkshire, England and attended Hulme Grammar School in Oldham, across the county boundary in Lancashire.
 His family had founded the Hirst Brothers Company, a manufacturer of watches, clocks and optical components in Oldham.
 He studied optical engineering at the University of Manchester, prior to forming his own company repairing optical instruments.
 While a student he was a member of the university's Officers' Training Corps contingent.

 Army career

 Hirst was commissioned as a second lieutenant in the 7th Battalion, Duke of Wellington's Regiment (Territorial Army) on 27 June 1934, and promoted to lieutenant three years later.

 A captain on the outbreak of the Second World War, he was appointed adjutant on 1 October 1939.
 He transferred to the Royal Army Ordnance Corps (RAOC) as a Mechanical Engineering Officer on 14 November 1941, and to the Royal Electrical and Mechanical Engineers (REME) on its formation on 1 October 1942.

 During the liberation of Belgium in late 1944, Hirst was posted there, in charge of a tank repair facility.

 With his colleague, Colonel Charles Radclyffe, Hirst arrived in Germany in mid-1945, after the British Army took control of the town of Wolfsburg, including the Volkswagen factory.
 Soviet ground forces had already visited the factory after crossing the Mittelland Canal, but were not interested in it.
 Representatives of the US Army also reportedly visited and similarly showed no interest.

-Inspecting the factory, with a view to it being used as a REME workshop, Hirst discovered that much of the machinery had survived the bombing.
+Inspecting the factory with a view to it being used as a REME workshop, Hirst discovered that much of the machinery had survived the bombing.
 Debris covering parts of the factory, including the generator plant, had been put there to disguise the fact that it was still operational.
 Hirst also found other machinery and stock, including a pre-war prototype Volkswagen, in outbuildings at the site.
 He realised that the factory could be used for producing new vehicles for the British occupation forces in Germany.